Marijuana is legal for adults and is taxed and regulated similarly to alcohol; state also has a medical marijuana law

 Prop.
 1 legalized adults’ possession of up to 2.5 ounces of cannabis and secure home cultivation of up to 12 plants, while legalizing, regulating, and taxing production and sales and directing regulators to come up with a plan to foster equity.
 Michigan’s legalization law includes on-site cannabis consumption and temporary events, so long as they are permitted by the local town or city government.
 MPP played a leading role in the effort, working with an amazing campaign staff and hundreds of dedicated volunteers.
 Check out MPP’s summary of the law here.

 Michigan’s legalization law doesn’t protect workers from being fired — or not hired — for using cannabis in their spare time.
-The Michigan Civil Service Commission is considering a modest step forward for job applicants.
+But in 2023, the Michigan Civil Service Commission has approved a modest step forward for job applicants.

-The proposal would drop cannabis from pre-employment drug testing for most jobs that are not test‐designated.
-Under existing policy, a person who tests positive for cannabis is not only prevented from getting that job, but from any state agency job for three years.
-You can find out more here.
-The proposed revision would also remove those sanctions for people who previously tested positive during the application process in non-test designated positions.
-The Commission is accepting public comment at MCSC-OGC@mi.gov through June 23, 2023.
+The state dropped cannabis from pre-employment drug testing for most jobs that are not test‐designated.
+Under previous policy, a person who tested positive for cannabis was not only prevented from getting that job, but from any state agency job for three years.
+The revised policy also removed sanctions for people who previously tested positive during the application process in non-test designated positions.

 Hundreds of thousands of Michiganders have criminal records from the state’s decades of prohibition.
 Those scarlet letters derail dreams and lives, making it difficult to get a job, housing, and education.